Just Eat Takeaway.com

 Setting up home

-The space at 35 Shelbourne Road is larger than JET’s requirements currently demand with 204 sqm of space for which the client currently has no dedicated use.
+The space at 35 Shelbourne Road is larger than JET’s current demand with 204 sqm of space for which the client currently has no dedicated use.
 Such is the confidence of their entrepreneurial teams and approach to business that the future is never far from sight.
 Unispace fitted out the area as part of the brief, to quite literally set the team up for future expansion.

 The windows to the building are coincidentally treated with yellow and orange filters, helping to further instill JET branding throughout the space, in addition to creating a firm sense of location as the colours match those of the Irish tricolour.